TheBodger/MMM-SimplePlayer/README.md

 | `(un)Shuffle Tracks`		| If dimmed the track list order is unshuffled, and they will play in the order found in the folder or playlist. <BR><BR>Click to shuffle the list into a random order.
 Order should be different each time the list is shuffled.
 After a shuffle, the next track played will be random and may be the same as the track playing when shuffled.<BR><BR> If highlighed, the list is shuffled<BR><BR>Click to unshuffle back to the original order. <BR><BR>If the shuffle config option is true, then after the tracks have been first loaded as the module starts, they will be then shuffled.
 | `Repeat Tracks (On/Off)`		| If dimmed, when the last track ends, playing stops.<BR><BR> Click to turn Repeat on<BR><BR> If highlighed, repeat is on.
 See the repeat option in config for details. <BR><BR> Click to turn repeat off.

+## Comments

+The module may fail if an invalid file or folder location is included.
+If the behaviour isnt as expected, check that folders and files are always within a folder path that includes the musicDirectory value.
+If this doesnt resolve the problem, raise an error report with a copy of the config used, and details of the where the music is, and how the MagicMirror is run and on what OS/platform.

+Additional capabilities may be added, including showing Album Images and alternative controls layout.